subhamsagar524/FindCab/README.md

 # FindCab-Finding Nearby Cabs
-- Design and implement a project as instructed below:
+- Design and implement a assignment as instructed below:
 -    Create an input file which contains user_id, latitude, longitude, and name (cab driver) of the cabs.
 -    Obtain latitude and longitude of each cab along with user-id and name of the driver from the input file.
 -    Convert latitude and longitude of both the user and the cab present in degrees to radians.